Mozburg/SASSY/README.md

 # SASSY
-SASSY-ARES READY FOR DEPLOYMENT BUILD
+SASSY-ARES mozburg LIDAR

-This Branch is for the core of the code, and any code ready to be used on the drill in testing
+this branch is the working prototype of the lidar code using pololus library based on the adafruit library

-all code in this branch works and tells you how it works
+works on an esp8266 NodeMCU